LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Motivation

-Currently, the Lisk Core node software is composed of one single entity or an executable process which can consume only a single core of the available processor.
-It does have an additional worker processes for our P2P layer (implementation of socketcluster), but since the master process is tightly coupled with the app script, we cannot consider it to be an independent unit in the application.
+Currently, the Lisk Core software is an executable process which can consume only a single core of the available processor.
+It does have additional worker processes within P2P layer (due to multi-process nature of SocketCluster library), but since the master process is tightly coupled with the app script, we cannot consider it to be an independent unit in the application.

-A limitation of single-entity architectures, and tightly coupled logic is that a failure in one location can have a fatal impact on the whole system.
-For example consider the following scenarios:
+A limitation of single-entity architectures and tightly coupled logic is that a failure in one location can have a fatal impact on the whole system.
+For example, consider the following scenarios:

 * If a failure occurred while processing blocks received over the P2P network, the HTTP API layer would also crash.
-* If an error occurred in the websockets master process, the node would also fail to respond over HTTP layer.
+* If an error occurred in the websockets master process, the node would also fail to respond over HTTP API layer.

 These are just a few use cases, the list goes on.
 In short, due to tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst another component (or more than one component) faces a problem.